hashgraph/did-sdk-js/README.md

 }
 ```

--   Following examples uses accountId as `OPERATOR_ID` and privateKey string value as `OPERATOR_KEY` to submit DID Event Messages to HCS.
+-   Following examples use accountId as `OPERATOR_ID` and privateKey string value as `OPERATOR_KEY` to submit DID Event Messages to HCS.

 ## Examples: